Diabetes and Depression: The Chicken and the Egg

 Why many with diabetes develop depression and how to treat depression associated with diabetes.

-- Dr. Andrew Ahmann, Endrocrinologist and Director of the Harold Schnitzer Diabetes Health Center at Oregon Health and Science University
+- Dr. Andrew Ahmann, Endocrinologist and Director of the Harold Schnitzer Diabetes Health Center at Oregon Health and Science University

 It's well researched that those with diabetes are two times more likely to be depressed than the general population.
 It's not completely clear why people with diabetes develop depression.
 It's the common chicken and the egg situation that is often present when mental health is involved.
 This leads to the questions: